RITct/RITSoft/Readme.txt

 You can see 'login' table to find the details of all users.
 Here are some guidelines to use the table.
 1. All students have Admission number as username
 2. All HoDs have "hod" followed by dept. name followed by "@somedomain.com"
+3. We have two sample faculty, one from MCA department and the other from Applied Science.
-3. administrator, admissionuser and officeuser are the other users
+4. administrator, admissionuser and officeuser are the other users
-4. All users, except HoDs have username followed by "passwd" as their password
+5. All users, except HoDs and faculty have username followed by "passwd" as their password
-5. The username and passwords of all non student users are given here.
+6. The username and passwords of all non student users are given here.

 administrator	administratorpasswd
 admissionuser	admissionuserpasswd